“A chip in my gel nails? But I only had them done four days ago!”

 Then look at the list below and see what gels with you (shameless and absolutely intended pun!).

 If your nails are peeling and or splitting, then they are probably too dry.

 Dry nails are typically caused by a vitamin deficiency so you might want to think about changing your diet to include nail healthy foods like fruits and berries, lean meats and dark leafy greens.

-You can also take a supplement like Biotin to improve your overall nail health.
+You can also take a supplement like Biotin (click to check price on amazon) to improve your overall nail health.

 Dry nails can also be caused by the overuse of harsh chemical products like nail strengtheners, polishes and removers.

 Acetone is a chemical found in most nail polish removers and using acetone is the most common way to remove gel nails.